Vicg853/obsidian-md-storage/L1/Computer basics/Computers structure/Intro.md

 In a nutshell, all this results in a single outcome: boolean operations.
 Simple ones and zeros and boolean arithmetic, that turn into numbers, characters, electrical/light signals and many more.

 These operations, are ran on complex circuits following boolean logic, which are  abstracted into functions and variables [[L1/Computer basics/Information representation/Intro|as seen here]].

+#### Temporal circuits
+Until now, only the called combinational circuits were mentioned.
+But, another core circuit type, are [[Temporal Circuits|temporal circuits]], they are essential current computer and an important section of circuits.

+These are principally critical for storage, for its temporal properties, allowing the computer to keep data across time.